PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 Once the environment is set, we can go ahead and run the lite node:-

-1. Clone this repository using the following command:
+1. Clone this repository using the following command in the terminal:
    ```bash
    git clone https://github.com/PowerLoom/snapshotter-lite powerloom
    ```
     This will clone the repository into a directory named `powerloom`.

-2. Change your working directory to the `powerloom` directory:
+2. Change your working directory to the `powerloom` directory, open the terminal and type:

    ```bash
    cd powerloom
    ```

-3. Run `init.sh` to start the snapshotter lite node:
+3. Run `init.sh` command in the terminal to start the snapshotter lite node:
    ```bash
    ./init.sh
    ```